TNG/virtual-office/README.md

 Virtual Office
 ===============================

 Did you ever wonder where your colleague currently is?
-In what Zoom.us room she/he hides?
+In what Zoom.us room they hide?

 Virtual Office tries to give you transparency on what Zoom.us rooms are occupied and who is currently there.